strcoder4007/unreal-websocket/README.md

 # ElevenLabs Agents – Voice Conversation (Vite)

-This repo contains a Vite-based frontend that enables voice conversations with ElevenLabs AI agents, plus an optional backend for generating signed URLs when working with private agents.
+This repo contains a Vite-based frontend that enables voice conversations with ElevenLabs AI agents.

 Structure
 - `client/` — Vite root with `index.html` and `script.js`.
-- `backend/` — optional Express server exposing `/api/get-signed-url`.
 - `AGENTS.md` — guidance for working in this repo.

 Prerequisites